-Lighting products that can be used in benchmark rating projects are those listed in the Register of Products for Activities 21, 27, 34 and 35.
-Alternatively, they may be another type of lighting product which would not ordinarily be listed under either of these activities.
-APs and VEU Registry account holders (including manufacturers) seeking to add a new lighting product to the Register of Products for use in a benchmark rating project must submit an application under the appropriate activity to the commission using the online product application tool via your VEU Registry account.
-For example, Activity 34 is likely to be the most appropriate register if you wish to use a highbay lamp in a benchmark rating project.
-The commission can then verify that the product is capable of meeting the minimum criteria required by the principal VEET Regulations for that activity.
+Lighting products that can be used in M&V projects are those listed in the VEU Register of Products under product categories 27, 34 and 35.
+Alternatively, there may be other type of lighting products which would not ordinarily be listed under any of these product categories.

+Any project that involves a lighting upgrade must provide us with details about what products are removed, what products they are replaced with, any additional products that are installed (including details of any sensors that any of these products use) and an explanation of the zoning for the APs and VEU Registry account holders (including manufacturers) seeking to add a new lighting product to the VEU Register of Products for use in an M&V project must submit an application under the appropriate product category to the commission using the product application tool via your VEU Registry account.
+For example, product category 34 is likely to be the most appropriate product category if you wish to use a highbay lamp in an M&V project.
+The commission can then verify that the product can meet the minimum criteria required by the principal VEET Regulations for that activity.

-For more information about the product application and assessment process, please refer to the Lighting Product Application Guide, which contains a detailed step-by-step guide to getting a product listed for each prescribed activity category on the Register of Products.
-If the installation environment is unusual and the lighting product may therefore not normally fit under Activity 21, 27, 34 or 35, or if you are unsure how to proceed, please contact the VEU support team for further information on how to apply for the product to be listed on the register.
+For more information about the product application and assessment process, please refer to the Lighting Product Application Guide (found at www.esc.vic.gov.au/veu-product-applicants), which contains a detailed step-by-step guide to getting a product listed for each prescribed activity category on the VEU Register of Products.

+If the installation environment is unusual and the lighting product may therefore not normally fit under product categories 27, 34 or 35, or if you are unsure how to proceed, please contact the VEU support team for further information on how to apply for the product to be listed on the register.
 It is recommended that this is done as early as possible (prior to submission of your scoping plan).